22.214.171.124. Taxonomies Section¶

 Posts > Tags link

-existing in the sidebar of the admin panel of WordPress.
+that exist in the sidebar of the admin panel of WordPress.
 In this page, all tags, their

 To link the terms with the posts,